Are Square Business Cards A Good Idea? Going Counterculture

 All in all, modern business cards only need to contain the name of the business and short contact information.
 Everything else is superfluous and a waste of room, time, and resources.

-Square business cards provide sufficient room for these and are merely perfect for the function of raising awareness.
+Square business cards provide sufficient room for these and are merely perfect for raising awareness.

 Elaborating on the topic of size and room on business cards, it is evident that, besides shorter text, only a smaller decoration gets a place on square ones.